What Does it Take to Be a Sewing Machine Operator?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Are There Job Opportunities for Sewing Machine Operators?
+Is There Job Demand for Sewing Machine Operators?

 In 2016, there was an estimated number of 153,900 jobs in the United States for Sewing Machine Operator.
 There is little to no growth in job opportunities for Sewing Machine Operator.
 The BLS estimates 12,300 yearly job openings in this field.